-Valencia College strives to ensure all our students have a rewarding and successful college experience.
+BayCare Behavioral Health Assistance: Valencia College strives to ensure all our students have a rewarding and successful college experience.
 To that purpose, Valencia students can get immediate help with issues dealing with stress, anxiety, depression, adjustment difficulties, substance abuse, time management as well as relationship problems dealing with school, home or work.
-BayCare Behavioral Health Student Assistance Program (SAP) services are free to all Valencia students and available 24 hours a day by calling (800) 878-5470.
+BayCare Behavioral Health Student Assistance Program (SAP)Links to an external site. services are free to all Valencia students and available 24 hours a day by calling (800) 878-5470.
 If needed, the counselor may refer the student to appropriate resources or to speak face-to-face with a licensed counselor.